Shellywell123/Grind-Boy.gb/README.md

 Built with [GB Studio](https://www.gbstudio.dev/) + modifying the engine that is written in C.

 To Play the Latest Demo V 1.1:
+The latest Demo is a simple stripped back version of the game with no obstacles being used to test/fine-tune the controls and animations.
 ```
 Current Controls
 - A          = Push (Move)